woocommerce/qit-documentation/docs/environment/02-creating-config-files.md

-# Creating Configuration Files
+# Creating configuration files

 :::info
-The Local Test Environment is available as early-access.
+The local test environment is available as early-access.
 :::

 ## Introduction

 In the QIT Local Test Environment, configuration files are a powerful way to predefine and standardize environment settings.
 This guide explains how to create and use JSON or YAML configuration files for your testing environments.

-## Creating a Configuration File
+## Creating a configuration file

-### 1. File Format
+### 1. File format

 - **JSON or YAML**: You can create configuration files in either JSON or YAML format.
 - **Naming**: Name your file `qit-env.json` or `qit-env.yml`.
 For overrides, use `qit-env.override.json` or `qit-env.override.yml`.

-### 2. Configuration Options
+### 2. Configuration options

 Include any of the following options in your configuration file:
 - `wordpress_version`: Specify the version of WordPress.